Bixilon/Minosoft/ReadMe.md

 ## Feature overview

 - Rendering
-- Connect with any version to any server  (1.7 - latest)
+- Connect with any version to any server  (1.7 - 1.19)
 - ~~Modding~~
 - Bleeding edge performance (e.g. incredible start time)
 - Free (as far as we consider original minecraft as free) and open source